What is a remittance transfer?

 As an added benefit, it’s easy to walk to the nearest provider location, pay in cash and not have to deal with processing through bank accounts.
 With Western Union, a recipient can visit their nearest location almost anywhere in the world, and get the remittance transfer directly from the agent.

 If convenience and flexibility are your top priority for remittance transfers, money transfer services will usually be your best option.

 Banks also provide remittance transfers, but some migrant workers find it difficult to locate their bank in new countries, so they prefer to use other financial service institutions for the sake of convenience, like Western Union.

-The last option is to send money via cheque or money order.
+The last option is to send money via check or money order.
 Of the two, money orders will clear faster and allow your family and loved ones to receive the money.
-Cheques may take longer for the funds to be available.
+Checks may take longer for the funds to be available.
 Both are a great option if you want to avoid steep fees and don’t need the convenience of speedy delivery.

-Because banks, credit unions, and financial services institutions often charge a percentage fee based on the amount of money sent, cheques and money orders may be the best option for single, large remittance transfers.
+Because banks, credit unions, and financial services institutions often charge a percentage fee based on the amount of money sent, checks and money orders may be the best option for single, large remittance transfers.
 Basically, the more you send, the more you spend.
-Conversely, money orders only require a flat fee, and cheques can often be sent for free, saving you money on larger transactions.
+Conversely, money orders only require a flat fee, and checks can often be sent for free, saving you money on larger transactions.

 However, for most people, especially migrant workers, remittances are sent in smaller, routine amounts.
 In that case, digital payments made through a remittance transfer provider is a safer option.
 Sending large sums of money through the post poses a large risk.
 International mail takes longer and has more opportunities to get lost, delayed, or stolen.